NixOS/nix/doc/manual/source/glossary.md

 - [derivation expression]{#gloss-derivation-expression}

-  A description of a [derivation] in the Nix language.
+  A description of a [store derivation] in the Nix language.
   The output(s) of a derivation are store objects.
   Derivations are typically specified in Nix expressions using the [`derivation` primitive](./language/derivations.md).
   These are translated into store layer *derivations* (implicitly by `nix-env` and `nix-build`, or explicitly by `nix-instantiate`).